Job Title: Structure Maintainer – Group A (Carpenter) Provisional- JVN 4970

 - A Class A or Class B Commercial Driver License (CDL) valid in the State of New York with no disqualifying restrictions that would preclude the performance of the duties of this title; or

-If you qualify under “2” above, your appointment will be subject to the receipt of a Class B CDL valid in the State of New York with no disqualifying restrictions within six months of appointment, or your employment will be terminated.
+If you qualify under “2” above, your appointment will be subject to the receipt of a Class A or Class B CDL valid in the State of New York with no disqualifying restrictions within six months of appointment, or your employment will be terminated.
 If you have serious moving violations, a license suspension or an accident record, you may be disqualified.

 The Class B Commercial Driver License (CDL) with no disqualifying restrictions must be maintained for the duration of your employment in the title.
 Such license and/or Learner Permit must not include any restrictions which would preclude the performance of Structure Maintainer – Group A work.